imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 One of the factors that contribute to the challenge which gas cost estimation presents is the inherent multitude of environments involved.

 By environments in this context we mean:
-  - different implementations of the Ethereum node (and EVM/Ewasm in consequence), done in different programming languages and with different mindsets.
+- different implementations of the Ethereum node (and EVM/Ewasm in consequence), done in different programming languages and with different mindsets
 - different hardware on which this software is ran; this is exacerbated by the requirement towards the software to run reliably on both server-grade hardware and consumer-grade desktops alike
-  - different operating systems.
+- different operating systems

 Given the inclusive nature of Ethereum, we are required to examine and include in the analysis the entire spectrum of these environments and determine how much does the environment impact the estimated gas costs.
 It is desirable, and is intended to be considered in the Stage II of the project, that the method devised here is reasonably easily applicable in those varying environments.
 To this end, the approach must be well documented and reproducible by the community.